 - Tech companies to know in Las Vegas include Scientific Games, Zappos, GoWireless, and WaveAccess.

 - Clark County School District, Clark County, casinos such as Wynn Las Vegas and Bellagio, University Medical Center of Southern Nevada, and the University of Nevada Las Vegas are among the largest employers in Nevada.10

-- Over 86% of the residents of Las Vegas have a high school degree or higher, while nearly 26% hold a bachelor’s degree or an advanced degree.
+- Over 86% of the residents of Las Vegas have a high school degree or higher, while more than 25% hold a bachelor’s degree or an advanced degree.

 - Higher education facilities in Las Vegas include the College of Southern Nevada, University of Nevada School of Medicine, and Le Cordon Bleu College of Culinary Arts.

 - Interstate 15 connects Las Vegas to Los Angeles and Salt Lake City, while US 93 connects the city to Phoenix.